LayerManager/layman/doc/models.md

 - Simple rules
   - one DB table per input file (vector layers only)
   - one WFS feature type per DB table (vector layers only)
+    - exception: external PostGIS table can be published as multiple WFS feature types
   - one WMS layer per DB table
+    - exception: external PostGIS table can be published as multiple WMS layers
   - one SLD or QGIS style per WMS layer
   - one thumbnail per WMS layer
   - one metadata record per WMS&WFS layer